 Occasionally email messages may be sent to the entire class or to students individually.
 Emails will be sent to your UWO email address as assigned to you by Information Technology Services (ITS).
-It is your responsibility to read this email on a frequent and regular basis.
+It is your responsibility to read your Western email on a frequent and regular basis (at least weekly) as well as keep up to date with posts and new content on the OWL course site.

 You should note that email at the university and thru other providers have quotas or limits on the amount of space that is dedicated to each account.
-Unchecked email may accumulate beyond those limits and you may be unable to retrieve important messages from the university.
+Unchecked email may accumulate beyond those limits, and you may be unable to retrieve important messages from the university.
 Losing email is not an acceptable excuse for not knowing about the information that was sent.

-Email contact with the course instructor is encouraged, and I endeavour to reply to messages within 24 hours between Monday and Friday and within 48 hours on Saturday, Sunday and holidays.
+Email contact with the course instructor is encouraged, and I endeavour to reply to messages within 2 business days (non-holiday Mondays to Fridays).
 However, messages regarding general questions and questions about course content and assignments should be posted to the OWL forums.
 Questions that are specific to you (e.g. accommodations, extension requests, etc.) or your assignment's content should be sent to the course instructor.

-Please first check the Forums section in OWL to see if the information has already been posted before creating a new post.
-Please use proper, appropriate and respectful English when sending an email message or posting on the course web site.
+Please first check the forums/discussions section in OWL to see if the information has already been posted before creating a new post.
+Please use proper, appropriate, and respectful English when sending an email message or posting on the course web site.